jazmiahenry/aave_corpora/README.md

-**This repo is actively being updated, reconfigured, and refreshed for an official June 15 release.
+**This repo is actively being updated, reconfigured, and refreshed.
 Email me at jazmia.henry@gmail.com for feedback, questions, and requests.**